 The fulfillment of these conditions is outside of our direct control, and there can be no assurance that they will be fulfilled on the schedule that we expect or at all.
 Furthermore, the waiver or amendment of any of the conditions to the acquisition is subject to the approval of the U.K. Panel on Takeovers and Mergers.
-Moreover, neither we nor Shire were required to wait until all other conditions have been fulfilled or waived prior to convening our respective shareholder meetings in order to approve the acquisition, and it is possible that, even following approvals by either or both of our respective shareholders, the acquisition will be terminated due to the inability to satisfy one or more of the other conditions.
+Moreover, neither we nor Shire are required to wait until all other conditions have been fulfilled or waived prior to convening our respective shareholder meetings in order to approve the acquisition, and it is possible that, even following approvals by either or both of our respective shareholders, the acquisition will be terminated due to the inability to satisfy one or more of the other conditions.

-On October 26, 2018, we announced that we were in discussions with the European Commission, the EU antitrust regulator, in relation to the future potential overlap in the area of IBD between our marketed product ENTYVIO and Shire's pipeline compound SHP647, which is currently in Phase III clinical trials, and that we had proposed an antitrust remedy of a potential divestment of SHP647 and certain associated rights.
-We expect that the European Commission will issue its decision in relation to the Shire Acquisition, including any conditions thereto, on or before November 20, 2018, and an announcement containing the substance of that decision will be made in due course.
-Subject to receiving the necessary regulatory and shareholder approvals (our and Shire's respective extraordinary general meetings are scheduled for December 5, 2018), we intend that completion of the Shire Acquisition will take place on January 8, 2019.
-If the European Commission's decision were to result in a delay to this expected timing, we intend that completion of the Shire Acquisition would take place as soon as practicable after January 8, 2019.
+On October 27, 2018, we announced that we were in discussions with the European Commission, the EU antitrust regulator, in relation to the future potential overlap in the area of IBD between our marketed product ENTYVIO and Shire's pipeline compound SHP647, which is currently in Phase III clinical trials, and that we had proposed an antitrust remedy of a potential divestment of SHP647 and certain associated rights.
+The completion of the Shire Acquisition and timing thereof remains subject to the receipt of antitrust clearance in the EU and the other conditions noted above.